ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sag/veeam-cr-sag-instantrestore.md

 The instant recovery session can be stopped by using the following command `Get-VBRInstantRecovery | Where-Object {$_.VMName -eq $RestoredVMName} | Stop-VBRInstantRecovery`.

-For a use case where a cyberadmin uses the Veeam data integration API to access the cyberbackup, see [create a Veeam Linux managed server](/docs/vmwaresolutions?topic=vmwaresolutions-veeam-cr-sag-lnxmgdsvr).
+For a use case where a cyberadmin uses the Veeam data integration API to access the cyberbackup, see [Creating a Veeam Linux managed server](/docs/vmwaresolutions?topic=vmwaresolutions-veeam-cr-sag-lnxmgdsvr).

 ## Related links
 {: #veeam-cr-sag-instantrestore-related}